simeononsecurity/simeononsecurity.ch/content/articles/decoding-network-designs_-types-and-topologies-explained/index.en.md

 Mesh design is particularly beneficial in the context of cybersecurity.
 By creating multiple connections between devices, it becomes more challenging for an attacker to disrupt communication or compromise the network.
 The decentralized nature of mesh design also reduces the impact of a single point of failure, making it resilient against attacks.

-In terms of encoding and decoding data, mesh design does not directly influence these processes.
+In terms of encoding and decoding data, mesh design doesn't directly influence these processes.
 However, its inherent redundancy and fault tolerance contribute to the overall security and reliability of [data transmission](https://www.zenarmor.com/docs/network-basics/what-is-osi-model-and-its-security).

 ### Star Design